avgalbo/COP4520-Project/Project/MergeSort/README.md

 Array size 100000000 Not Parallel: Total computation time = 6746ms
 ```

 Notice how for array sizes ```10 - 1000000```, the sizes are so small that spinning up these threads is a waste of time.
-However, once the array size is ```10000000 or 100000000```, this is now utilizing the threads in the machine for a more efficient computation time.
+However, once the array size is ```10000000 or 100000000```, this is now worth utilizing the threads in the machine for a more efficient computation time.